DandyDave/E11a-3D/README.md

-Simple 3D exercise in Gdot for my game technology class at Indiana University.
+A Simple 3D exercise in Gdot for my game technology class at Indiana University.

 This project uses free 3D assets fron Kenny to make a simple